hearvox/postscript/readme.md

 This plugin improves site performance by only enqueuing scripts only when speficially requested for an individual post, by checking the Thickbox Script and Styles handles in the **Postscript** box.
 See [the screenshots](https://wordpress.org/plugins/postscript/screenshots/).

-## Tech Notes: Site-option for meta box settings
+## Tech Notes: Site-option for saving meta box settings
 Admin settings use the WordPress Settings API.
 Settings page and "Help" tab functions are in `/includes/admin-options.php`.

 ### Choose post-types and User-roles